mauriziosessaku/NorPEN_CDM/README.md

 ### ✅ Prerequisites
 - Python >= 3.8 (for ETL scripts)
 - R (optional, for statistical analysis)
-- Access to Norwegian health register data (subject to governance and approvals)
+- Access to Nordic register data (subject to governance and approvals)

 ### ⚙️ Installation